TNO/pyfastwell/docs/theory/aemmodel/aem_model.md

 ## Using and comparing results in Doubletcalc1D

-The AEM implementation in pywellfast adopts the geothermal gradeint and  brine viscosity formulation as adopted in  [DoubletCalc1D](https://www.nlog.nl/en/tools), adopting Batzle and Wang viscosity
+The AEM implementation in pyfastwell adopts the geothermal gradeint and  brine viscosity formulation as adopted in  [DoubletCalc1D](https://www.nlog.nl/en/tools), adopting Batzle and Wang viscosity

-pywellfast contains a function to calculate the equivalent Skins for the injector and producer wells in [DoubletCalc1D](https://www.nlog.nl/en/tools).
+pyfastwell contains a function to calculate the equivalent Skins for the injector and producer wells in [DoubletCalc1D](https://www.nlog.nl/en/tools).
 These have been validated in the [AEM benchmark](aem_benchmark.md)